 The voyage of the James Caird, all but 6 remain on Elephant Island hoping the 6 that set off can bring about a rescue

-The James Caird set off on the 24th of April 1916, the very last day before the pack closed in again around Elephant Island on a day of relative calm.
+The James Caird set off on the 24th of April 1916 on a day of relative calm, the very last day before the pack closed in again around Elephant Island.
 The crew was Shackleton, Worsley, Crean, McNeish, McCarthy and Vincent, the anticipated journey time was a month.
 It was to become one of the most astonishing small boat journeys of all time

 The James Caird made progress at the rate of around 60-70 miles per day through rough sea conditions.
 The sea constantly came in and made everything including the sleeping bags wet, it was difficult to find any warmth at all.
 There were four sleeping bags made of reindeer hide which shed their hairs in the constant dampness, making them less effective and clogging the pump used to empty the sea water that spilled over into the boat.